List of Sherlock characters: Eurus Holmes

 Sherlock and Watson wake up at the remains of the old Holmes estate, trapped in different rooms.
 Eurus continues the game, this time with Watson's life on the line.
 Sherlock realizes that the only clue Eurus provided Sherlock about the death of his best friend as a child, a seemingly meaningless nursery rhyme, actually corresponds to a code for the names and dates of the gravestones on the estate.
 The cipher reveals that Eurus drowned Sherlock's best friend in a well, which is also where she has now trapped Watson.
 Simultaneously, Sherlock realizes that the phone calls with a scared girl on a pilotless plane he has been provided with as a reward for solving Eurus' puzzles are a metaphor for her loneliness as a child and an adult as a result of her excessive cognitive capacities, and finally provides Eurus with the brotherly love she had been so desperately wanting.
 Upon her change of heart, the two rescue Watson.
-She is returned to Sherrinford, where she is re-institutionalized.
+She is returned to Sherrinford, where she is re-institutionalised.
 She elects not to speak to people anymore, though Sherlock visits her with a violin and she responds by playing a duet.